e6uka/ticket-management-multiframework/twig-app/README.md

 - [ ] Server-side validation
 - [ ] Flash messages (like toasts)
 - [x] Responsive design

+Notes:
+- Authentication routes are available at `/login` and `/signup` (replaced former `/auth/*` routes).
+- The Twig implementation now includes a global footer and the logout button is placed in the navbar to match React and Vue apps (same styling: `btn btn-secondary`).
+- Dashboard stat cards use a horizontal layout with responsive wrapping to match other implementations.

 ## Key Differences from React/Vue